 |Frequently Asked Questions|

 The Synthetic Turf Council provides the community with honest responses to their most frequently asked questions.
+Just click on a question and the answer will drop-down below it.
 We have compiled answers within the following topical categories:

 Q: What is synthetic turf?